Greensburg Race Riot: Aftermath

 After the riot in 1907, Greensburg became a sundown town.
 The white population drove out the Black community and posted signs stating, “don’t let the sun set on your back in Decatur County,” that were up until well after World War II.
 No participants in the riot were ever held accountable.
-At least 200 other towns in Indiana became sundown towns between 1890-1940, although there could have been more.
+At least 200 other towns in Indiana became sundown towns between 1890 and 1940, although there could have been more.
 The former mayor of Greensburg, Gary Herbert, denied the race riot happened and that the Black community had been driven out of town when speaking to reporters in 2007.
 In 2017, The Greensburg Daily News published a story about the history of the 1907 riots which included extensive quotes from newspapers at the time of the riot.
 The article, which was titled "Greensburg 1907 Riot; Correcting a Possible Wrong," did not, however, fully acknowledge the white community's responsibility for the riots and their aftermath, acknowledging only that there was a "possible wrong" committed against the town's Black citizens.